canelhasmateus/diamond/vault/B/AwsStorage.md

 # ElasticBlockStorage

-EBS is an #implementation of [[BlockStorage]], that is - it takes your data and breaks it down into #blocks.
+EBS is an #implementation of [[StorageBlock]], that is - it takes your data and breaks it down into #blocks.

 When considering [[Storage]] #systems there are important aspects to consider